Ordering-Independent Wheeler-DeWitt Equation for Flat Minisuperspace Models: Applications: Starobinsky model and JT gravity

 \section{Applications: Starobinsky model and JT gravity}

 We have so far considered non-linear $\sigma$-models with flat target spaces $\mathcal{T}$.
-While this is restrictive, we argue in the present section that this framework includes relevant theories, such as inflationary models and JT gravity with a positive cosmological constant.
+While this is restrictive, we illustrate in the present section how this framework includes relevant theories, such as inflationary models and JT gravity with a positive cosmological constant.
 We provide the universal WDW equations, along with the inner products of the Hilbert spaces.
-We work in reduced Planck units, setting $8\pi G=1$, where $G$ is Newton's constant.